Noxalus/Danmaku-no-Kyojin/README.md

 ## TODO List

+* Port the game from XNA 4.0 to MonoGame 3.4
 * Add random set of turrets to each boss
     * Basic turret: fires a simple bullet to player's position
     * Shootgun turret: fires multiple bullets to player's position